Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Simulations

 \subsection{Identical Measurements with Random Networks}

-To explore the impacts of partial measurement on topology identification we study edge misclassification in Erd\H os-R\' enyi and Watts-Strogatz random networks.
-The choice to study Watts-Strogatz networks arises from their small-world characteristics that are ubiquitous in brain networks \cite{BASSETT_2017}.
-Specifically, we consider networks with $n=100$ nodes with edge presence probability $p = 1/6 $, and edge flip probability $\beta = 1/30$.
-For the Watts-Strogatz networks we connect each node to $K=3$ of its neighbors.
-We then sample from a standard normal distribution to select the edge weights.
-We randomly select which nodes to measure and compute the corresponding maximally dissimilar networks by solving \eqref{eq:LP}.
-In each case, we compute the percentage of edges that have been flipped (removed/added), we deemed an edge present if the weight was greater $10^{-5}$.
-We average the results over $100$ trials with different random seeds, the results are indicated in Fig.~\ref{fig:random_networks}.
+To explore the impact of partial measurement on network structure identification, we study edge misclassification in Erd\H os-R\' enyi and Watts-Strogatz random networks; the latter exhibits properties similar to brain networks \cite{BASSETT_2017}.
+We consider networks with $n=100$ nodes with edge presence probability $p = 1/6$ and edge flip probability $\beta = 1/30$.
+For the Watts-Strogatz networks, we connect each node to $K=3$ of its neighbors.
+We sample from a standard normal distribution to select edge weights, and randomly select which nodes to measure.

-Notably, we observe that when measuring under $6$ nodes the random networks are essentially completely unobservable and the most dissimilar networks effectively change the entire network topologies without affecting the measurements.
-However, after observing greater than $6$ nodes there is a significant decline in the percentage of edges flipped for both random network models.
-This indicates a phase transition from completely unobservable networks to completely observable networks.
+We compute the maximally dissimilar networks (that exhibit identical dynamics) by solving \eqref{eq:LP}.
+In each case, we compute the percentage of edges that have been flipped (removed/added) relative to the original network; we deemed an edge present if the weight was greater $10^{-5}$.
+Results were averaged over $100$ trials with different random seeds and are depicted in Fig.~\ref{fig:random_networks}.
+When measuring under $6$ nodes, the most dissimilar networks effectively change the entire network structure without affecting the measurements.
+However, after observing greater than $6$ nodes, there is a significant decline in the percentage of edges flipped for both network models.
+This indicates a phase transition from completely ``unobservable'' networks to completely ``observable" networks.